Sgouws/nylas-mail-community-themes/README.md

 5. Select `Change Theme...` from the top level menu, and you'll see the newly installed theme.
 That's it!

 ## Create Your Own Theme
-Nylas has a nice guide to help you get started creating your own themes.
+Nylas has a guide to help you get started.

 [Theme Starter Guide](https://github.com/nylas/nylas-mail-theme-starter)